kostikos/search_polidroms/README.md

-# search_polidroms
+# Search polidroms
-Count palindrome words in a sentencealindromes ignore capitalization, punctuation, and word boundaries.
+Count palindrome words in a sentence.